 The German PzB 39 was a redesigned PzB 38 without most of the disadvantages of the PzB 38.
-It was a simple and light weapon that used the pistol grip to open and to close the firing chamber.
-When the was pushed forward, the block slid down expelling the 318 casings and opened the firing chamber to load a new cartridge.
+It was a simple and light weapon that used the pistol grip to open and close the firing chamber.
+When it was pushed forward, the block slid down, expelling the 318 casings and opening the firing chamber to load a new cartridge.
 To facilitate the charge, two 5 rd.
 Ammunition boxes per side, with a capacity of 10 rds.

 Parts of the Panzerbucshe 39

-3 Box with ten cartridges one to each side.
+- Box with ten cartridges, one to each side.

 Use of Pzb 39 in combat

 The PzB39 was first combat-tested in France in 1940.
 (Approximately 300 in service).
 Although effective against light armor, particularly the armored cars, its’ shortcomings were evident when used against the Char B and the English tanks supporting the infantry.
 It also saw action in Crete and during the first months of the invasion of the USSR.
-It was used profusely by the Fallschirmjäger and Kavallerie due to its relatively light weight and folding butt that made it suitable such duties.
+It was used profusely by the Fallschirmjäger and Kavallerie due to the relatively lightweight and folding butt that made it suitable for such duties.